 One thing noticeable about Newark, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Newark is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Newark a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, Newark is one of the top larger cities in America for educated single professionals to flock.

 One of the nice things about Newark is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Newark is an extremely ethnically-diverse city.
 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newark residents report their race to be Black or African-American, followed by White.
 Newark also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.79% of the city’s residents.
-Important ancestries of people in Newark include Brazilian, African, Italian, and Jamaican.
+People of Hispanic or Latino origin account for 36.73% of the city’s residents.
+Important ancestries of people in Newark include Brazilian, Portuguese, African, Nigerian, and Haitian.